PeterCamilleri/CX16/docs/virtual_machines.md

 ### Initial Choices

 There are some basic questions that affect all aspects of the VM.
-Questions
-like:
+These questions should be answered before any code is written.
+Questions like:

 * Where in the system will the VM interpreter reside?